Table of contents

 Central government borrowing

-Central government forms the largest part of the public sector and includes HM Revenue and Customs, the Department of Health and Social Care, the Department for Education, and the Ministry of Defence.
+Central government forms the largest part of the public sector and includes government departments such as HM Revenue and Customs, the Department of Health and Social Care, the Department for Education, and the Ministry of Defence.

-The relationship between central government’s receipts and expenditure is an important determinant of public sector borrowing.
-Central government borrowed £23.6 billion in October 2024, £0.4 billion more than in October 2023.
-Some of this borrowing was offset by surpluses in other subsectors, with public sector borrowing totalling £17.4 billion in October 2024.
+The relationship between central government's receipts and expenditure is an important determinant of public sector net borrowing.
+Central government borrowed £6.7 billion in November 2024, just over half of the £11.2 borrowed by the whole public sector in that month.

 Central government current receipts

-central government tax receipts increased by £3.8 billion to £61.3 billion; this included increases in Corporation Tax and Income Tax of £1.5 billion and £1.4 billion, respectively, and negligible growth in Value Added Tax (VAT) receipts
+central government tax receipts increased by £3.8 billion to £61.8 billion; this included increases of £1.6 billion in Income Tax, £1.0 billion in Corporation Tax and £0.3 billion in Value Added Tax (VAT) receipts

 A detailed breakdown of central government income is presented in our Public sector current receipts: Appendix D dataset.